Main Medical Benefit and related Programs

 * Information on Toothbrush Throat-Poking Accidents:

-"Let's Develop a Habit of Brushing Teeth Fun and Safely" Leaflet (the Japanese Society of Pediatric Dentistry)
+"Let's Develop a Habit of Brushing Teeth Fun and Safely" Leaflet (front) (the Japanese Society of Pediatric Dentistry)

 Use the contacts below for information and consultations concerning acute poisoning caused by chemical substances (tobacco, household items, etc.), medications, plants and animals.
 (Inquiries not accepted concerning accidental ingestion [pebbles, beads, etc.], food poisoning, chronic poisoning, or side effects from medications administered with the proper dosage.)